hackerman008/Control_Framework/ReadMe.markdown

 # **About**

 **CONTROL C2** is a command-line based **Command and Control Framework** built for x64 Windows Operating System.
 The framework focuses on evasion and therefore the C2 Implant comes with many anti-analysis and runtime detection bypass functionalities.

+Download the latest release [here](https://github.com/hackerman008/Control_Framework/releases/tag/v1.0.0).

 # **Key Features**